MahmoudMabrok/android-youtubeExtractor/README.md

 }
 ```

-The files SparseArray is a map of available media files for one YouTube video, accessible by their itag
+`videos` is a map of available media files for one YouTube video, accessible by their itag value.
-value.
-For further infos about itags and their associated formats refer to: [Wikipedia - YouTube Quality and formats](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats).
+For further info about itags and their associated formats refer to: [Wikipedia - YouTube Quality and formats](http://en.wikipedia.org/wiki/YouTube#Quality_and_formats).

-## Requirements

-Android **5.0** (API version 21) and up for Webview Javascript execution see: [js-evaluator-for-android](https://github.com/evgenyneu/js-evaluator-for-android).
-Not signature enciphered Videos may work on lower Android versions (untested).

 ## Limitations